chef/chef-web-docs/content/install_bootstrap.md

 Shortcomings of the legacy validator process are:

 - All users share the same key for bootstrapping new systems
-- Key sharing makes key rotation difficult, if it is compromised or if an employee leaves the organization.
+- Key sharing makes key rotation difficult, if it's compromised or if an employee leaves the organization.

 The "validatorless bootstrap" generates a key for each node, which is then transferred to the new node and used to authenticate with the Chef Infra Server instead of relying on a shared "validator" key.